Cabinet has approved the Financial Intelligence Centre Amendment Bill 2020, for publication and introduction in Parliament.

 She says the call for the amendment is to also conform with the Financial Action Task Force on Money Laundering -FATF- recommendations.

-This is according to a statement Chief Government Spokesperson Dora Siliya on the decisions made Cabinet.
+This is according to a statement by Chief Government Spokesperson Dora Siliya on the decisions made by Cabinet.

 Meanwhile, Cabinet approved the Non-Governmental Organisations -Amendment Bill, 2020 for publication and introduction in Parliament during the current sitting.